ahmad-04/baselineProject/README.md

 Notes:

-- The `@action-v0` tag is a moving major tag you can update when releasing.
-Consumers may also pin to a specific tag like `@action-v0.1.0` or a commit SHA.
+- Provide a clean tag (`action-vX.Y.Z`) rather than using the npm-style package tag with an `@scope` in the git ref (GitHub Actions handles simple tag names more predictably).
+- Optionally create / move a major tag alias like `action-v0` to the latest minor.
-- The Action invokes the published CLI via `npx baseline-tools-cli`.
+- The Action invokes the published CLI via `npx baseline-scan` (installed on demand from `@whoisahmad/baseline-tools-cli`).

 ## Configuration